Phase-Space Engineering and Collective Dynamics in Memcomputing: Conclusions

 \section{Conclusions}

-DLRO in fast DOFs induced by memory (slow DOFs) has already been shown to exist in many other physical contexts, from spin systems \cite{sipling2024memory} to neuromorphic devices \cite{zhang2024collective} to models of human cortical dynamics \cite{sun2024memory}.
+Collective dynamics in fast DOFs induced by memory (slow DOFs) has already been shown to exist in many other physical contexts, from spin systems~\cite{sipling2024memory} to neuromorphic devices~\cite{zhang2024collective} to models of human cortical dynamics~\cite{sun2024memory}.
 DMMs are yet another example of dynamical systems with two distinct DOFs in which such a phenomenon emerges and is further leveraged to solve combinatorial optimization problems.

-In this work, we have performed an extensive study of the role of the hyper-parameters entering the ODEs of DMMs to engineer the DMMs' phase space and affect DLRO.
+In this work, we have performed an extensive study of the role of the hyper-parameters entering the ODEs of DMMs to engineer the DMMs' phase space and affect the collective evolution of the logical variables.
 We find a wide range of parameters to be ``viable'', meaning that the DMMs with those parameters are able to reach equilibrium (solution of the problem to solve) quite efficiently.

-When there is no longer sufficient timescale separation between the two DOFs, DLRO is suppressed and the solution search by DMMs becomes inefficient.
+When there is no longer sufficient timescale separation between the two DOFs, the system no longer evolves collectively and the solution search by DMMs becomes inefficient.
+Practically, this corresponds to the hyper-parameter $\beta$ being too large (without $\zeta$ being increased accordingly, which would reintroduce timescale separation) so that the memory variables evolve too rapidly.
 A similar inefficiency occurs when the memory DOFs are extremely slow.
 However, in this case, the origin of such inefficiency is related to the emergence of (numerical) noise-induced time-reversed trajectories (anti-instantons), which occasionally reverse the flow toward the solution, hindering the search process.
+In our simulations, this occurs when $\beta$ is too small.
 We expect a similar phenomenon to emerge for the hardware version of these machines when they are subject to physical noise.